ranta/crypto-fifo-taxes/README.md

 - [Convert History](https://www.binance.com/en/my/orders/convert/history)
 - [ETH 2.0 Staking (Swapping ETH to BETH)](https://www.binance.com/en/my/saving/history/tokenStaking?tab=2)
 - Certain rewards e.g. referrals and [coupons](https://www.binance.com/en/my/coupon)
-- Dust to BNB converts in same cases
+- Dust to BNB converts in some cases
   - Certain converts are not visible even through [Binance website](https://www.binance.com/en/my/wallet/history/bnbconvert).
     The only way to find details about them is to export Transaction History 3 months at a time to find the converts then manually import them to this app.
 Exporting Transaction History is restricted to 4 times a month and at most